Returning to work: Face-to-face private music teaching

 With COVID-19 restrictions starting to be lifted in all four nations, we look at how private music teachers can prepare to resume face-to-face teaching safely and confidently.

 The current situation

-Our country-specific advice pages continue to be updated regularly, but here is the latest snapshot for private teaching in all four nations, as of Saturday 10 April.
-Check the pages for the most up-to-date information:
+Our country-specific advice pages continue to be updated regularly.
+Check the pages for the most up-to-date information in your country: